nisar86/js-racer-turbo/README.md

  * The **Halloween period** (10/29 - 11/02) and the **winter period** (**holiday season** | 12/15 - 01/15) are set so that the game starts with special conditions.
 * **Vibration device**: The device vibrates when certain game events occur (*it is not supported by all devices*).
 * **Soundtrack** with multiple tracks and **audio Fx sounds**, all audio is new and licensed for this project (read the license for more info).
-* **Soundtrack listening system** with a single audio file and chapters, you can switch from track to track from the settings panel.
+* **Listening system of the soundtrack** structured in chapters on a single audio file, it is possible to switch from one track to another using the previous and next buttons or by choosing the track from the settings panel.
+* **Shuffle Music Player**: Tracks can be played in random order (can be turned on or off from the settings menu).
+* **Soundtrack Info**: Track information is displayed whenever a track is started, when the timeline is selected and when the play state is entered.
 * **Sound Fx**: Game Sounds (*it is not supported by all devices*):
  * **Car** (engine, turbo, braking, throttle, collision),
  * **World** (sounds that play during the lap),